 How Humid Is Bali In January?

 Due to its tropical climate, Bali is basically always humid.
 However, during January, it is especially humid, thanks to the high volume of rain.
-The average humidity this month is 80%, which can be uncomfortable, especially when combined with days that reach the 30's C.
+The average humidity in January is 80%, which can be uncomfortable, especially when combined with days that reach the 30's.

 Hotels for Bali in January

 The Samaya Seminyak is a villa that offers several different types of rooms for their guests, from single bedroom options, to three bedroom villas meant for families or groups traveling together.
 Each villa comes with its own type of private swimming pool as well.
 The Samaya has a spa, two restaurants, a gym, 24-hour room service, as well as offering daily activities like nature walks and cooking classes.
 They are located about a 10 minute drive from Ubud.